Evan Peters: 2011–present: American Horror Story, Quicksilver and Dahmer

 2017 saw Peters play the lead in The Pirates of Somalia and earn a Critics' Choice nomination for his performance on American Horror Story: Cult.
 The next year, Peters played the lead in the heist film American Animals, collaborated once again with Ryan Murphy by acting in the first season of the FX drama Pose, ending the year with the portrayal of several characters in the American Horror Story crossover season, subtitled Apocalypse.

 In 2019, he reprised the role of Quicksilver in the sequel film Dark Phoenix.
 Following The Walt Disney Company's purchase of 21st Century Fox, all X-Men related characters were transferred back to Marvel Studios.
 In 2021, Peters made a surprise appearance in the Disney+ series WandaVision, portraying an alternate version of his character from the X-Men film series, later revealed to be an imposter named Ralph Bohner.
 Also that year, Peters starred in Mare of Easttown, an HBO miniseries about a troubled police detective, for which he won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series.
 The end of the year saw Peters return to the American Horror Story universe, playing writer and entertainer Austin Sommers in the first part, Red Tide, of the tenth season.

-In 2022, Peters portrayed serial killer Jeffrey Dahmer in the Ryan Murphy created Netflix miniseries, Dahmer – Monster: The Jeffrey Dahmer Story.
-In June 2023, it was announced that Peters would join the cast of Tron: Ares alongside Jared Leto.
+In September 2022, Peters portrayed serial killer Jeffrey Dahmer in the Ryan Murphy created Netflix miniseries, Dahmer – Monster: The Jeffrey Dahmer Story.
+In June 2023, it was announced that Peters had joined the cast of Tron: Ares.
+In November 2023, Peters voiced Simon in the Walt Disney Animation Studios film Wish.

+In January 2026, Peters reunited with Ryan Murphy for the FX science fiction body horror series The Beauty, starring as FBI agent Cooper Madsen.
+Peters also served as an executive producer on the series.

 Personal life

 In 2012, Peters began dating actress Emma Roberts, whom he met on the set of the film Adult World.
-In 2013, while the couple was staying at a hotel in Montreal, Canada, at around 2:00 a.m. on 7 July, someone overheard a dispute coming from their room and called the police.
+In 2013, while the couple was staying at a hotel in Montreal, Canada, at around 2:00 a.m. on July 7, someone overheard a dispute coming from their room and called the police.
 After interviewing witnesses and both occupants of the hotel suite, officers took Roberts into custody.
 Officers allegedly noticed Peters had a bloody nose and a bite mark.
 Peters did not want to press charges and Roberts was released several hours later.
 In a joint statement, the couple called it "an unfortunate incident and misunderstanding", and stated that they were "working together to move past it".
 Peters confirmed in March 2014 that he and Roberts were engaged.
 In March 2019, it was announced that Peters and Roberts had ended the relationship.

-Later in September 2019, Peters was pictured with the singer Halsey, and they were confirmed to be dating the following month.
-The couple were in a relationship until March 2020.